vilmosioo/Github-Tools-for-WordPress/README.txt

 Send any questions directly to [me](http://twitter.com/vilmosioo)!

 == Changelog ==

+= 1.4 =
+*	Provides access to private repos.
+Current users will need to re-authorize their repository.
+*	Markdown-formatted release notes are rendered into HTML.

 = 1.3 =
 *	Added custom widget to display repository releases.